 What You’ll Need To Make Thie Easy Pumpkin Pie Recipe Without Evaporated Milk

-- Condensed milk: This is the key ingredient that will give the pie its smooth and creamy texture and subtle sweetness.
+Condensed milk: This is the key ingredient that will give the pie its smooth and creamy texture and subtle sweetness.
+If you don't have condensed milk on hand you can make your own with this homemade Sweetened Condensed Milk recipe.

 Making this easy pumpkin pie recipe without evaporated milk is quick and easy.
 Simply follow the steps below and you'll have a delicious pumpkin pie in no time.